Winter Seed Sowing

 Inspired by the Wild Seed Project and Eco59 Seed Collective, Licking County Pollinator Pathway volunteers constructed winter sowing seed boxes for native plant propagation.
 These cedar-framed boxes are hinged and have hardware cloth on both the top and bottom to protect the contents.
 Small (3" or 4") pots filled with native seeds are placed inside the boxes and then set outside for the winter.
 Seeds are cold stratified naturally outside and germinate later in spring.
 Gardeners can pot up seedlings into larger pots or transplant directly into their gardens.

-To help local residents create pollinator-friendly gardens and landscapes, Licking County Pollinator Pathway offered seven winter seed sowing workshops in partnership with local organizations at six different locations across the county, including Pataskala, Johnstown, Newark, Homer and Granville.
+To help local residents create pollinator-friendly gardens and landscapes, Licking County Pollinator Pathway offered seven winter seed sowing workshops in 2024 in partnership with local organizations at six different locations across the county, including Pataskala, Johnstown, Newark, Homer and Granville.

 Participants at these hands-on workshops learned how to grow native plants from seed for their home gardens using winter sowing techniques, plus have enough to “plant it forward” and pass along extra plants to neighbors or donate them to a Pollinator Pathway community project or plant sale.
 Similar to the "plant a row for the hungry" movement which encourages gardeners to grow extra vegetables for local food pantries, workshop participants are encouraged to “plant a plot for hungry pollinators."